kdv123/kenlm-12gram/README.md

 The website https://kheafield.com/code/kenlm/ has more documentation.
 If you're a decoder developer, please download the latest version from there instead of copying from another decoder.

+NOTE: This is a forked repo with the only changing being allowing use of models up to 12-gram instead of 6-gram.

 ## Compiling
 Use cmake, see [BUILDING](BUILDING) for build dependencies and more detail.
 ```bash